Kara Del Toro Sips Water And Rocks Minuscule White Bikini: ‘How All Mondays Should Look’

 Kara Del Toro is back in a bikini on Instagram, much to the delight of her fans.

-On Monday, September 30, the social media sensation shared a sizzling new addition to her Instagram feed that was an instant hit with her one million followers.
+On Monday, September 30, the social media sensation shared a sizzling new addition to her Instagram feed that was an instant hit with her 1 million followers.
 In the snap, Kara was captured wearing yet another itty-bitty bikini and posing up against a large blue and yellow surfboard while sipping on her favorite Vital Proteins collagen water drink.
 In the caption of her post, the model noted that this was exactly “how all Mondays should look,” and, judging by the reaction of her thousands of fans, they certainly felt the same way.

 Kara sent pulses racing as she posed for the snap in her minuscule swimwear that left very little to the imagination.
 The two-piece set consisted of a triangle-style top that was hardly enough to contain her voluptuous assets, which nearly spilled out of the number from every angle.
 Its daringly low-cut design left an ample amount of cleavage very much within eyesight — an NSFW display that her audience certainly did not seem bothered by.